pachecod/babylonml/memory-bank/activeContext.md

 -   **Build Configuration:** Changed Rollup config to bundle `@babylonjs/core` to resolve potential issues with internal library features (like `GreasedLineMesh`) accessing the global `BABYLON` object when loaded externally. **Status: Implemented & Rebuilt.**
 -   **Material Component Timing:** The `update` method now correctly checks for `this.babylonNode` being an `AbstractMesh` with a `material` property before proceeding, preventing errors when `geometry` hasn't finished initializing. **Status: Implemented & Rebuilt.**
 -   **Light Component Timing:** The `init` and `update` methods now correctly check for `this.babylonNode` and `this.sceneElement?.babylonScene` before proceeding, preventing errors during entity initialization.
 Internal references were also corrected. **Status: Implemented & Rebuilt.**
--   **Material/Geometry Timing:** The `material` component now correctly waits for the `bml-geometry-ready` event (using a properly bound listener defined inline in `init`) before attempting to apply the material, resolving the timing conflict and the initial `bind` TypeError. **Status: Implemented & Rebuilt.**
+-   **Material/Geometry Timing:** Removed the unreliable event-based approach (`bml-geometry-ready`).
+The `geometry` component now sets an `el.geometryMesh` property when its mesh is ready.
+The `material` component checks for this property in its `update` method before attempting to apply the material.
+This ensures the material is applied only after the mesh exists. **Status: Implemented & Rebuilt.**
 -   **Component Initialization Context:** The `this` context within component lifecycle methods (`init`, `update`, `remove`) is correctly set to the component instance object (which includes `this.el` referencing the entity element), resolving subsequent TypeErrors in `material.js` and `light.js`. **Status: Implemented & Rebuilt.**